Unitech/pm2/README.md

 ## Container Support

 Using Containers?
-With the dropin replacement command for `node`, called `pm2-runtime`, run your Node.js application in the best production environment.
+With the dropin replacement command for `node`, called `pm2-runtime`, run your Node.js application in a proper production environment.
-We also offer an [officialy suported Docker image](https://hub.docker.com/r/keymetrics/pm2/).
+We also offer an [officialy supported Docker image](https://hub.docker.com/r/keymetrics/pm2/).

 Using it is seamless: